-These minimum standards apply to single-family housing units that receive financial federal assistance, i.e, Community Development Block Grant-Disaster Recovery (CDBG-DR) funds.
-Any design standards not included in this document shall comply with City's residential construction standards.
+These minimum standards apply to all single-family housing units that receive financial assistance from any local, state, or federal funds.
+Any design standards not included in this document, shall ultimately comply with the City of Houston's adopted residential codes and the funding source contributor's residential construction standards, rules, and regulations.